nakturk/kovemirror/README.md

 # 🇬🇧 KoveMirror (English)

-(This text and the program itself is developed by AI.)
+(This text and the program itself developed by AI.)

 KoveMirror is an open-source Android application that enables screen mirroring from your smartphone directly to the TFT dashboard of Kove 800 motorcycles (like the 800X Pro).
 Built as an alternative to the official ThinkerRide system, it operates entirely locally over the motorcycle's network.